slowernews/wisdom-tldr/chapters/introduction.md

 > *"To the mediocre, mediocrity appears great."
 -- Proverb*

+> *"In this world there are only two tragedies.
+One is not getting what one wants, and the other is getting it."
+-- Oscar Wilde*

 ### On the purpose of life

 > *"The purpose of life is finding the largest burden that you can bear and bearing it."